Healthy Food Systems

 View his JHSPH page here.

-LISA POIRIERResearch Associate
+LISA POIRIER, MSResearch Associate

 Lisa oversees data collection, management, and analysis for all healthy stores projects.
 Her research interests lie in urban food environments, food system sustainability, and the use of urban farms to alleviate food deserts.

-Emma C. Lewis, MS
+Emma C. Lewis, PhD

-Emma C. Lewis, MSDoctoral Candidate
+Emma C. Lewis, PhDDoctoral Candidate

 Emma is a Doctoral Candidate and T32 Predoctoral Fellow in Human Nutrition.
 She serves as Project Coordinator for the Baltimore Urban food Distribution (BUD) project, and most of her work focuses on improving healthy food access and intervening in the food environment using community-based approaches and digital health strategies.